berta-rf/forecast-dashboard/README.md

 Functionality:

-  * When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history bar
+  * When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history bar.
+  * If the city is not found, show an alert message to the user.
   * When a user views the current weather conditions for that city they are presented with:
     * The city name and the date
     * An icon representation and background image of weather conditions